Livsy90/Stretchable/README.md

 A SwiftUI helper that adds stretch / overscroll scaling effects to views inside a ScrollView, using modern APIs on iOS 17+ and a backported implementation for iOS 13+, all exposed through a single, consistent API.

-The API is designed to be minimal, expressive, and consistent across iOS versions.

 ---

 ## Features